Golden Knights jump on Kings early, win 6-3 - NewsBreak

 Jonathan Marchessault had two goals and an assist to lead the Vegas Golden Knights to a 6-3 win against the host Los Angeles Kings on Tuesday night.

-Reilly Smith and Chandler Stephenson each had a goal and an assist, and Laurent Brossoit made 24 saves as the Golden Knights were playing their first game since Dec.
-21.
+Reilly Smith and Chandler Stephenson each had a goal and an assist, and Laurent Brossoit made 24 saves for the Golden Knights, who were playing their first game since Dec.
+21. Vegas’ Mattias Janmark and Keegan Kolesar also scored.

 Kings goalie Jonathan Quick stopped just 10 of 15 shots before he was replaced by Garret Sparks early in the second period.
 Sparks finished with 11 saves.